 Shepherd’s pie: This is a very traditional dish usually made with mutton or lamb and vegetables, topped with mashed potatoes and baked until well browned.
 Another pie with no dough.

-Finally, if winter finds you along some part of England’s coastline, do not fail to taste the sea food.
+Finally, if winter finds you along some part of England’s coastline, do not fail to taste the seafood.
 Winter is one of the best seasons to try seafood in England.
 You can find almost every variety of fish in the daily catch.
 From clams and oysters to sea bass and from mussels to mackerel, all fresh out of the sea.

-Fun facts for United Kingdom here.
+Find 10 Fun facts for the United Kingdom

 Transportation

 Airplane: There are quite a few airports in England.
 However, some of them are quite far from London.
-(Heathrow and Gatwick are the closest; others like Luton are quite far).Therefore, apart from the ticket price, which isn’t so cheap, there is the added cost of transportation.
-Some choose to take the train and others the car (which is more economical and fast).
+(Heathrow and Gatwick are the closest; others like Luton are quite far).
+Therefore, apart from the ticket price, which isn’t so cheap, there is the added cost of transportation.
+Some choose to take the train and others the car (which is more economical and faster).
 Better take a look at the prices before choosing.

 Train: It is the best means of transport between cities and towns.
 Central cities have a very good network.
 However, the cost isn’t so low.
 Indicatively, you can find tickets from Liverpool to London at 12 €, but in some cases the price may be as high as 91€.
-Prices differ according to each company, the distance and the time.
+Prices differ according to each company, the distance, and the time.

 Buses: This is the cheapest means of transport from one town to another.
 Prices start at 8€ per person.
 The only disadvantage is the length of the trip.
-A typical route from London to Liverpool might take 3 hours by train whereas you will need 6 hours by bus.
+A typical route from London to Liverpool might take 3 hours by train, whereas you will need 6 hours by bus.

 Car: This is one of the best means of transport in the countryside.
-This way you are able to take as many routes or deviations down a pathway as you like, totally independently of anyone.
-In order to rent a car you must be 21 years old or over.
+This way, you are able to take as many routes or deviations down a pathway as you like, totally independently of anyone.
+In order to rent a car, you must be 21 years old or over.
 Those who are 21 to 25 years old have to pay an extra cost of 35 GBP per day, which is pretty economical if you are a company of 4 people who want to explore various nooks and crannies off the beaten path.

 Best thing to do in England